-Civil Operations Section
+2021 Civil Operations Section

-In 2020, the Civil Operations section of the Court Administrator's Office, under the direction of Court Operations Officer Toni Dries and Court Operations Director Linda Fritz, was responsible for scheduling and tracking all civil cases.

-The staff of the Civil Operations section schedule and distribute notices for status conferences, arguments, hearings, settlement conferences, and trials.
+- In 2021, the Civil Operations section of the Court Administrator's Office, under the direction of Court Operations Officer Stephanie Szabo was responsible for scheduling and tracking all civil cases. - The staff of the Civil Operations section schedule and distribute notices for status conferences, arguments, hearings, settlement conferences, and trials.
 The staff is responsible for tracking the result of each court proceeding.
-The Judges of the Civil/Family Division work with the Civil Operations staff to proactively manage the civil caseload.
+The Judges of the Civil/Family Division work with the Civil Operations staff to proactively manage the civil caseload. - There are approximately 2,907 civil cases pending in the Court's open inventory.